 “Having been in this business for more than 20 years, with touch points in various communications disciplines, I consider myself a brand builder, first and foremost, applying interchangeable principles to go beyond the client’s objectives.”

 A member of the Business Journal’s 40-Under-40 Business Leadership Hall of Fame, Mark won the first ever PR Week campaign award for a North Carolina-based agency.
-He has walked the plains of Kenya’s Masai Mara, the corridors of the Appalachian Trail, and found Tommy Lasorda sitting in his backseat.
+Mark has walked the plains of Kenya’s Masai Mara, the corridors of the Appalachian Trail, and found Tommy Lasorda sitting in his backseat.

 Britt Carter is an executive-level public relations and crisis counselor with more than 20 years of experience in brand-building, reputation management, and crisis communications, as well as building agencies from the ground up through positioning, branding and strategy.
 Britt's clients over the hears include Fortune 500 companies, major health systems, and many public and private colleges and universities.